interportal/M3-Calculator/README.md

-"# M3-Calculator using using Servlet as a controller"
+"# M3-Calculator using Servlet as a controller"